 The rapid and dramatic advances in Veterinary Medicine make it difficult for the general practitioner to keep current with the techniques and instruments needed to manage some of today's complex surgical problems.
-The board certified veterinary surgeon possess the training, equipment, and experience to handle these difficult cases.
+The board certified veterinary surgeon possesses the training, equipment, and experience to handle these difficult cases.

 By working together, your Veterinarian and the specialist become a team to provide your animal with the best possible care.